 Notification templates use django's build-in templating system.
 This gives us more than enough power to craft the kind of message we want, without making things too onerous.
+Here, we go over the various fields on a template object, and what they do.

-4.1 Example
+4.1 Fields